codoworks/go-boilerplate/README.md

 The `FormBase` struct provides the `ID`, `CreatedAt` and `UpdatedAt` fields.

-Each field should specify the name mapping in json format along with validation rules.
+Each field should specify the name mapping in JSON format along with validation rules.
 For more on validations check out the [Playground Validator documentation](https://github.com/go-playground/validator).
+To skip validations all together, use `validate:"-"`.

-Finally, each form should have a `MapToModel()` function that returns a form so it can be stored after it's been mapped and validated.
+Finally, each form should have a `MapToModel()` function that returns a model, so it can be stored after it has been validated.
+Note that forms do not set a model's `ID` property as that is the job of the model.
+Instead, it must be set manually prior to a database operation.
+Think of this like an actual form you fill up that has a section "for office use only".
 </details>

 <details>
 <summary><b>Handlers</b></summary>

-> Note: this go boilerplate uses [Echo](https://echo.labstack.com).
-If you're ever in doubt you can refer to Echo's documentation for more details on what's possible with routers.
+> Note: This go boilerplate uses [Echo](https://echo.labstack.com).
+If you're ever in doubt, you can refer to Echo's documentation for more details on what's possible with routers.

 A handler is any function with the `func (c echo.Context) error` signature.
 All handlers should be stored under `pkg/api/handlers` and categorized in directories following their entity name in plural form.
-For readability and maintainability, we encourage maintaining a single handler in a single file as we all know go files can quickly grow.
+For readability and maintainability, we encourage maintaining a single handler in a single file as we all know that Go files can quickly grow.

-Handlers should also be nested, that means a cats handlers directory can contain a sub directory such as `cats/tags` for example, this helps avoid long file names and ease readability.
+Handlers should also be nested, which means a Cats handlers directory can contain a sub directory, such as `cats/tags`, that helps avoid long file names and improve readability.

-How handlers look like will largerly depend on your project's business logic and requirements, for reference, here's a quick sample to give an idea on how you should construct your handler.
+How handlers look will largely depend on your project's business logic and requirements.
+For reference, here's a quick sample to give an idea on how you should construct your handler.

 ```Go
 func Get(c echo.Context) error {